 The main way of making gin is to start with a grain neutral spirit (GNS) and then add in botanicals depending on the recipe.
-To be classed as gin, it must contain juniper—however, there has been some debate over the years as to how much juniper is needed to qualify a spirit as gin.
-Then it’s the matter of which botanicals are used to influence the flavour, whether it be floral, citrus, spice or something completely unique to that particular gin’s recipe.
-The variety of botanicals is almost endless, whether sourced on a distillery’s doorstep, or from the other side of the globe.
+To be classed as gin, it must contain juniper—however there has been some debate over the years as to how much juniper is needed to qualify a spirit as gin.
+Often other botanicals are added, such as the mulberries and pine buds, to give the gin a different flavour.
+Some botanicals, for example spices such as Szechuan peppercorns and grains of paradise, may be sourced from around the world.

 What is the typical alcohol percentages of gin?

-The average gin is bottled at around 40 percent ABV.
-Many mainstream gins are bottled at 37.5 percent ABV, while premium spirits may be a little higher, sitting between 40 percent and 45 percent ABV.
-Gin can be even stronger, with historical Navy Strength styles, which are bottled at around 57 percent ABV, also known as 100° proof.
+The average standard gin is around 40 percent ABV.
+Many supermarket gins will be 37.5 percent ABV, while premium spirits may be a little higher, sitting between 40 percent and 45 percent ABV.
+Gin can be even stronger, with historical navy strength styles, which are bottled around 57 percent ABV, also known as 100° proof.